Ice Hockey Sticks – Sizes, Flex & Buying Guide

 | Mid Kick | All-round, balanced, versatile | Bauer Nexus, CCM Jetspeed, Warrior Novium |

-Tip: If you’re unsure, start with Mid Kick (balanced).
-For very quick wrist shots choose Low Kick, for maximum slap-shot power choose High Kick.
+Tip: If you are unsure, start with Mid Kick (balanced).
+For very quick wrist shots, Low Kick is usually the better fit.

 FAQ about Ice Hockey Sticks

-How do I determine the correct length of my hockey stick?
+How do I determine the right length for my ice hockey stick?

-Without skates, the hockey stick should reach the tip of your nose; with skates, up to your chin.
-Rule of thumb: height minus approx. 10 cm.
+Without skates, the ice hockey stick should reach the tip of the nose; with skates, it should reach the chin.
+Rule of thumb: body height minus approx. 10 cm.
 In Junior and Intermediate sizes, shafts are usually 3–4 inches shorter.
-Forwards prefer shorter Bauer/CCM sticks for handling; defencemen longer Warrior/Sherwood sticks for reach.
+Forwards often prefer shorter Bauer/CCM sticks for handling; defensemen often choose longer Warrior/Sherwood sticks for reach.

-How do I choose the right flex for my hockey stick?
+How do I choose the right flex for my ice hockey stick?

-Beginners do better with softer-flex sticks (e.g. 30–50) as the shaft loads more easily.
-Advanced/Pros use stiffer-flex sticks (75–112) for maximum shot power.
-Important: shortening makes it stiffer – every inch less increases stiffness.
-Wide selection of Bauer, CCM, Warrior & Sherwood at Hockeyzentrale and Hockeyoffice.
+Beginners often do better with softer flex sticks (e.g. 30–50), because the shaft loads more easily.
+Advanced players and professionals use stiffer flex sticks (75–112) for maximum shooting power.
+Important: cutting makes the stick stiffer – every inch removed increases stiffness.
+You will find a wide selection of Bauer, CCM, Warrior & Sherwood at Hockeyzentrale and Hockeyoffice.

-Should I buy a left-hand or right-hand stick?
+Should I buy a left-handed or right-handed stick?

-If your left hand is at the bottom, choose an LH stick (left hand).
-If your right hand is at the bottom, choose an RH stick (right hand).
+If the left hand is lower, choose an LH stick (left-handed).
+If the right hand is lower, choose an RH stick (right-handed).
 Tip: Test your natural grip with a broom.
-All common Bauer, CCM, Warrior and Sherwood models are available in LH and RH.
+All common Bauer, CCM, Warrior and Sherwood models are available as left- and right-handed sticks.

-Low Kick (e.g. Bauer Vapor, CCM Ribcor) provides the fastest release for wrist shots.
-Mid Kick (e.g. Bauer Nexus, CCM Jetspeed) is the all-round solution.
-High Kick (e.g. Bauer Supreme, CCM Tacks) offers the most power for slap shots.
-If in doubt, choose Mid Kick – or use our live chat for advice.
+Low Kick (e.g. Bauer Vapor, CCM Ribcor) provides a very quick release for wrist shots.
+Mid Kick (e.g. Bauer Nexus, CCM Jetspeed) is the all-round option.
+If in doubt, choose Mid Kick – or use the live chat for advice.

-Affordable hockey sticks from Bauer, CCM, Warrior and Sherwood are available at Hockeyzentrale and Hockeyoffice – with all flex levels and sizes from Youth through Junior & Intermediate to Senior.
+Affordable ice hockey sticks from Bauer, CCM, Warrior and Sherwood are available at Hockeyzentrale and Hockeyoffice – with all flex ratings and sizes from Youth to Junior & Intermediate through to Senior.

-Conclusion: You’ll find the right ice hockey stick when length, flex, kick point and curve match your playing style.
-A wide selection of the most popular Bauer, CCM, Warrior and Sherwood models is available at Hockeyzentrale and Hockeyoffice.
+Conclusion: You will find the right ice hockey stick when length, flex, kickpoint and curve match your playing style.
+A wide selection of popular Bauer, CCM, Warrior and Sherwood models is available at attractive prices from Hockeyzentrale and Hockeyoffice.

 Comments